10:00 AM till 16:00 PM March 2nd 2019Book your free ticket

 Reason for being involved in workshop: Diversity and inclusion are the keys to success in any field, and I'd like to share my thoughts and experience to help us achieve that.

-About Tannaz: Head Engineer at the University of Oslo.
-Developer.
+About Tannaz: Developer.
 Speaker.
 Deputy chairwoman of javaBin board.
 One of the organizers of JavaZone.
 Robot builder.
 Passionate about computer ethics.

 Reason for being involved in workshop: To share my experience to contribute to more diversity in the local community and in general.